abhi-ram-kashyap/Morse_code_detection/README.md

-# Optical Morse Code Decoder (Python + OpenCV + PyQt5)
+# Optical Morse Code Decoder (Python + OpenCV)

 This project implements a real-time **Optical Morse Code Decoder** that reads LED blinks through a webcam, classifies DOT and DASH timings, and converts the optical signal into readable English text.
-A modern PyQt5 GUI displays the video feed, ROI, brightness, threshold slider, and decoded output.
+A modern GUI displays the video feed, ROI, brightness, threshold slider, and decoded output.

 ---